Izzilab/MatriCom-analyses/OA/README.md

 }
 ```

-Obtain the TF-target table annotated from TTRUST:
+Obtain the TF-target table annotated from TFTG:
 * url: http://tf.liclab.net/TFTG/
 * File: `Curate.txt`.
 Upstream link seems to be unavailable at the moment, so we provide it as a zipped file.

-We will also counter-check against the TF-target table annotated from TTRUST:
+We will also counter-check against the TF-target table annotated from TFTG:
 ```R
 unzip("Curate.txt.zip")